Platform Engineer Activity: Setup Software Templates to Import Existing API/Apps

 /{common_password}

-Register the Import Software Templates
+Register the Import API and Component Templates

 Software Template Overview

-This template does the following:
+The import-existing-api template does the following:

 -